Repeat offender hid drugs, other items in anus before court mention to evade detection

 Closed-circuit television footage captured him entering and driving the van away.
 The vehicle was later found abandoned at Woodlands Industrial Park on Jan 25, 2025.

-Separately, Iskandar failed to report for mandatory urine tests a total of 88 times while under supervision from Feb 14, 2024 to Feb 13, 2029.
+Separately, Iskandar failed to report for mandatory urine tests a total of 88 times while under a five-year supervision period from Feb 14, 2024 to Feb 13, 2029.

 He skipped the tests as he had relapsed into drug use and did not want to get caught.